-Admissions officers want to know as much as they can about each student and his application.
-His high school, parents’ education and employment, and place in the family can all provide context.
-We study the school profile and transcript to see if the student has challenged himself during high school and been successful in a rigorous curriculum.
-What are his senior year courses?
-How is his standardized testing?
-His academic credentials give us some assurance that he can handle the demands of a freshman seminar or senior thesis.
+Admissions officers want to know as much as possible about each student and their application.
+Their high school, parents’ education, employment, and place in the family can all provide context.
+We study the school profile and transcript to see if students have challenged themselves during high school and been successful in a rigorous curriculum.
+What are their senior year courses?
+How is standardized testing (although test-optional is an accepted strategy at most colleges)?
+Their academic credentials give us some assurance that students can handle the demands of a freshman seminar or senior thesis.

-What is the applicant’s story?
-Does he reveal something about himself in his essays?
+What is an applicant’s story?
+Do they reveal something about themselves in their essays?
 Admissions officers often read parts of the application aloud, perhaps a quote from a teacher or counselor recommendation attesting to a student’s intellectual vitality or central role in the school community.
 At times, we can’t resist reading an entire essay out loud so that we can share with our colleagues a particularly compelling piece of writing.
 A good essay can stop us in our tracks.

-We ask about the student’s involvement outside the classroom.
-Is he part of the marching band, fencing team, or service club?
+We ask about student involvement outside the classroom.
+Are they part of the marching band, fencing team, or service club?

-Is he spread thin among many activities or focused on a few in a meaningful way?
-What does he like to do in his spare time?
-Does he read, write, hike, debate, draw?
-What kind of roommate would he be?
-Has he visited the college, taken a tour, had an interview?
+Is the student spread thin among many activities or focused on a few in a meaningful way?
+What do students like to do in their spare time?
+Does the applicant read, write, hike, debate, or draw?
+What kind of roommate would the student be?
+We look to see if students have visited the college, taken a tour, or had an interview.
 The reality is that selective colleges have many more qualified applicants than they can admit.
-Committee is generally where we decide whether a person is the right “fit” for the school, whether he is someone who is likely to benefit from and contribute to the college—in and outside the classroom.
+The committee is generally where we decide if a person is the right “fit” for the school, and if the student is someone who is likely to benefit from and contribute to the college—in and outside the classroom.

 Most colleges are not looking for a particular type of student; rather, they are building a diverse class of bright and passionate young people who will enrich the college community.